toscino/CloudTasks/docs/DOCUMENTATION_STATUS.md

 ## Overview
 This document tracks the documentation status of service methods across the application.

+**Note**: This project uses simple docstrings focused on what the method does, not comprehensive API documentation.
+For AI-assisted development, concise descriptions are preferred over verbose documentation.

 ## Services with Complete Documentation ✅

 ### goal_service.py